Crow Museum of Asian Art: Permanent collection

 The majority of works comprising the Trammell and Margaret Crow collection have been obtained from individual purchases through private dealers and auction houses, as well as through the acquisition of major collections, such as the highly respected Morrie A. Moss collection.

 The Crow Museum of Asian Art has three galleries.

 Gallery I, located on the first floor, is where Japanese art is exhibited, except when travelling exhibitions are on display.
 The Lotus Shop and garden flank Gallery I. Gallery II occupies the second floor.
 Chinese artifacts are displayed in Gallery II, as well as in the mezzanine.
-The jade collection, one of the finest in the US and a pillar of the Crow Collection, is located here.
+The museum's jade holdings include a large number of Qing dynasty objects and are a noted strength of the collection.
 Most of the items are from the 18th century, when the traditional Chinese jade industry (before the arrival of the industrial age) reached its zenith.
 A number of Qing Dynasty snuff bottles are on display as well.

 The Skybridge, a glass structure held up by steel beams connecting Gallery II and Gallery III, offers views of the Nasher Sculpture Center and the Trammell Crow Center, and overlooks The Seated Daoist Deity fountain.
 Gallery III is the primary site for works of art from Southeast Asia and India.
 Gallery III is dominated by the Mugal wall, which is hung from the ceiling due to its extreme weight, and two Indian gazebos.
 One of these "baradari," used in gardens of Indian palaces and residences for relaxation and meditation, spent years at the Crow family farm in East Texas before its selection for the collection.